-3 Experiments
+3. Experiments

-In this section we present a comparison of GIFNCa and GIF89a in terms of both absolute compression, and progressive display.
+In this section, we present a comparison of GIFNCa and GIF89a in terms of absolute compression and progressive display.

-Given that GIFNCa compresses data only within an ADU rather than across ADUs, GIFNCa pays a performance penalty vs. GIF89a in terms of raw compression.
+Given that GIFNCa compresses data only within an ADU rather than across ADUs, GIFNCa pays a performance penalty versus GIF89a in terms of raw compression.
 Section 3.1 explores this penalty.

 Turning to the measurement of progressive display, one faces a dilemma.
 If one uses the most advanced transport protocol available, namely TCP, one is forced to use ordered delivery.
 But in this context, GIFNCa offers no advantage over GIF89a.
 On the other hand, there is no commonly accepted unordered reliable protocol that features TCP-compatible congestion avoidance.
-As such, a direct comparison of an experimental unordered reliable protocol (without congestion control) vs. TCP (with its congestion control) is an unfair comparison.
-Our initial approach is to compare GIF89a vs. GIFNCa over two experimental transport protocols that differ only in that one is ordered, and the other is unordered.
+As such, a direct comparison of an experimental unordered reliable protocol (without congestion control) versus TCP (with its congestion control) is an unfair comparison.
+Our initial approach is to compare GIF89a versus GIFNCa over two experimental transport protocols that differ only in that one is ordered, and the other is unordered.
 Both are reliable, and neither performs TCP-compatible congestion control.
-This allows us to focus on the primary issue of how network-consciousness combined with transport ordering affect the communication of images.
+This approach allows us to focus on the primary issue of how network-consciousness combined with transport ordering affect the communication of images.
 In Section 4, we discuss future experiments that will take into account TCP-compatible congestion control.

-3.1 GIFNCa's Compression Disadvantage
+3.1.
+GIFNCa's compression disadvantage

-Past experiments show that the highest efficiency point for LZW compression is around 6K of compressed data [19].
-Blocks smaller than 6K are penalized by LZW's start-up overhead.
-Blocks larger than 6K suffer a loss of efficiency because they lack stable statistics.
+Past experiments show that the highest efficiency point for LZW compression is around 6 K of compressed data [12].
+Blocks smaller than 6 K are penalized by LZW's start-up overhead.
+Blocks larger than 6 K suffer a loss of efficiency because they lack stable statistics.
 Since a typical path MTU size is usually 500-1500 bytes, GIFNCa is expected to result in a lower compression ratio.
 To roughly estimate the difference, we compressed nine images using both GIF89a and GIFNCa.
 These images were arbitrarily chosen with an attempt to include a number of military images since GIFNCa is under consideration for battlefield application.
 In all cases, compression values are for interlaced compression.
 The results are summarized in Table 1.

-For example, a gray-scale tank image originally 256X256 pixels (i.e., 64K in uncompressed form) was compressed as an interlaced GIF89a file to 42.5K, a compression ratio of 1.50.
+For example, a gray-scale tank image originally 256×256 pixels (i.e., 64K in uncompressed form) was compressed as an interlaced GIF89a file to 42.5 K, a compression ratio of 1.50.